Here’s a list of top twelve questions for personal growth!

 Confidence also emerges from connection with truth.

-Truth helps confidence expresses authentically.
+Truth helps confidence express authentically.
 Without truth, confidence is hollow and empty.

 Confidence needs belief to emerge and transform.